-The Cirrus 620 is a hard side, non-slide, toilet only truck camper for short or long bed trucks.
+The Cirrus 620 is a hard side, non-slide, toilet-only truck camper for short or long bed trucks.
 The interior floor length of the Cirrus 620 is 5’9″ and the interior height is 6’4.5″. nuCamp RV is reporting the base dry weight of the Cirrus 620 at 1,491-pounds.

-It has a 18-gallon fresh water tank, a 12-gallon grey tank, and a 5-gallon cassette toilet.
+It has an 18-gallon fresh water tank, a 12-gallon grey tank, and a 5-gallon cassette toilet.
 The camper accommodates two batteries and one twenty-pound propane tank.
 The base price MSRP for the Cirrus 620 is $38,591.
 Click here to request a free Cirrus brochure.

 Before we get to the 620, we need to introduce the newest member of nuCamp’s design team, Brent Cronebach.
 Brent, how did you come to work at nuCamp?

 Brent: I actually started here in Sugarcreek, Ohio when I graduated from school over 35 years ago.
-Throughout my career I’ve been involved with many facets of engineering and project management.
+Throughout my career, I’ve been involved with many facets of engineering and project management.
 More recently I worked for a steel cord and radial tire manufacturing company working on machine design.
 I came on board early this year and nuCamp has been a wonderful fit for me.
 The more relaxed atmosphere here was exactly what I was looking for.

 Above: Brent Cronebach designing the Cirrus 620